jessequiroga/gatsby-blog/content/stash/moving-your-dog-from-SA-to-IE/index.md

 ## Reunited at last

 If you’re travelling to Ireland, there’s only one point of entry for pets arriving by plane: Dublin Airport.
 You’ll collect your dog from World Freight Services next to the airport.
 There is a small import / handling fee of about ~€40.
 If possible, try and have some water and food on you upon collection.
 Wilco was hungry.
-He's a big fella, so they bought him out with a fork lift.
+He's a big fella, so they bought him out with a forklift.
 Ears flapping.
 There may have been tears.

 The entire endeavour cost us just over €2000 (30 000 ZAR).
 At the time it was a bitter pill to swallow, but having gone through it, I can now truthfully say that I would pay double tomorrow, even if I had to sell a kidney.
 Settling in another country comes with it's own set of challenges and for us, Wilco made the transition much easier.
 He's a trooper.
 We've enjoyed hiking with him all over the island and seen some pretty magical scenery.